 Sometimes, you can trace a rotten eggs smell to a plumbing drain, a toilet or both.

-When you smell sulfur coming from one or more plumbing drains, they may originate from the drain pipes or all the way from the sewer.
+Odors From Drains: When you smell sulfur coming from one or more plumbing drains, they may originate from the drain pipes or all the way from the sewer.
 You might notice this smell in the basement; if so, it's usually coming from a floor drain.
-The smells can come from microorganisms in the pipes, but often they indicate venting problems that have drained a P-trap and allowed sewer gases to escape.
+The smells can come from microorganisms in the pipes, but often they indicate venting problems that have drained a P-trap and allowed sewer gases to flow into the home.

-Despite their purpose, toilets aren't supposed to smell of sewer gases when you aren't using them.
+Odors From Smelly Toilets: Despite their purpose, toilets aren't supposed to smell of sewer gases when you aren't using them.
 If yours does, it could indicate that the toilet has cracked or the wax ring seal has failed.
-It could also mean that blocked vents are forcing sewer gases through the P-trap or draining the trap.
+It could also mean that blocked vents are forcing sewer gases through the toilet's trap or draining the trap.

 Sewer smells can originate from inside a water-using appliance, such as a washing machine or dishwasher, or from the drain.
 Rectify the situation by servicing the drain or cleaning the appliance.
 If the appliance uses gas, you also need to check for gas leaks.

 If you have a septic system, you may notice sulfur smells outside.
-They are probably coming from the tank or drainage field, and indicate that you septic system needs servicing.
+They are probably coming from the tank or drainage field and indicate that your septic system needs servicing.
 If you don't have a septic system and notice sulfur smells outside, you probably have a plumbing blockage that needs to be cleared.